 - All Other Disciplines

-Click here for a list of Center-approved Certificate courses that may count toward certificate requirements.
+Click here for the current full list of Center-approved Certificate courses that may count toward certificate requirements.

 Each student will need his or her Program of Study approved by the Center Directors prior to admission to the Certificate Program.
 To apply to the program, first submit the application form with a transcript, CV, recommendation, one-page statement of interest and program of study (see above) to the Assistant Director at email@example.com.

-NB: The Graduate Seminar in Human Rights and International Justice, which is a core requirement for the certificate and offered every spring, has a separate application and deadline, which is sometime in the preceding fall semester.
+The graduate Seminar in Human Rights and International Justice, which is a core requirement for the certificate and offered every spring, has a separate application and deadline, which is sometime in the preceding fall semester.
 More details may be found here.